-If you prefer, you can apply for an assessment by calling My Aged Care on 1800 200 422.
-The contact centre staff will ask you questions to help them understand your needs and care arrangements to inform the next steps.
 You will be asked to provide permission to have a personalised client record created.
 This will hold up-to-date information on your needs, the results of any assessments and any services that you receive.
 The client record will reduce the need for you to retell your story.

 You can also nominate family and friends as your representatives.
 They can act as a representative on your behalf to discuss your care needs.
-More information about appointing a representative is available at myagedcare.gov.au/appointing-representative and can also be done when applying for an assessment online.
+More information about appointing a representative is available at myagedcare.gov.au/my-aged-care-representatives and can also be done when applying for an assessment online.

 You and your representative(s) can access information about your assessments, service recommendations, referrals for services and support plans online through your My Aged Care Online Account via myGov.
 You can also update your personal details, see your assessors' and service providers' contact details and update the details of people you've given permission to see your information.
-Further information about creating a myGov account and accessing your My Aged Care Online Account is available at myagedcare.gov.au/view-your-my-aged-care-online-account.
+Further information about creating a myGov account and accessing your My Aged Care Online Account is available at myagedcare.gov.au/access-your-online-account.